Zybercik00/DataSyncExcel/README.md

 ## Project Structure

-The Excel File Handling Application project consists of the following modules:
+The DataSyncExcel Application project consists of the following modules:

 - `data-sync-app`: This module contains the main application and the entry point (main class) to run the application.